I Was Injured In A Car Accident As A Passenger, Could A Solicitor Help Me?

 You may be eligible to make a claim compensation if your injuries were caused by a mechanical defect in the car.

-Claims Against The Highways Agency
+Claims Against National Highways

 If you have been hurt as a passenger in a car accident, or another type of motor vehicle accident, you may be eligible to claim road traffic accident compensation for your injuries.
 Call Legal Helpline to discuss your claim prospects.
 If we can see that you are entitled to compensation, we may connect you with a No Win No Fee solicitor from our panel to handle your claim.